nickbar01234/sorting-algorithms/README.md

 *Insertion sort* has an expected run time of $O(n^2)$.
 In this test, its runtime is much more significant compared to other sorting algorithms.

-In these tests *traditional quick sort* outperforms *randomized quick sort* and has similar runtime to merge sort.
-Even though *traditional quick sort* in the worst case has $O(n^2)$ time complexity, on average it performs very well.
-*Randomized quick sort* is expected to improve the runtime of *quick sort* by taking advantages of the random nature of the input set.
-However, this may not be a fair test because the generated numbers and indices chosen during paritioning are pre-determined by the seed.
+In this test case, *traditional quick sort* and *randomized quick sort* have very similar runtime.
+However, it is worth noting that at the mark between 1500 and 1750 elements, there was a peak in runtime for *randomized quick sort* (also for heap sort).
+Therefore, we can see that *randomized quick sort* helps to optimize runtime for inputs that are sorted or reversed sorted.
+But if the distribution of the data is completely random, *traditional quick sort* is a good choice.
+However, this can be a biased statement because the generated input sets and random indices were pre-determined by the seed.

 ### Small Dataset